Living in Denmark - guide for international students

 If you are staying in Denmark for more than three months you can get a social security number (a CPR number) which entitles you to use the National Danish Health Service and receive free medical treatment ind clinics and hospitals.

-Please note that until you have received the health insurance card you are not covered by the Danish National Health Service.
-Non EU/EEA citizens are therefore advised to take out a private health insurance in their home country to provide interim coverage until you have received the health insurance card.
-EU citizens are advised to bring their blue EU/EEA insurance cards with them.
+If your are a non EU/EEA citizens you are therefore advised to take out a private health insurance in your home country to provide interim coverage until you have received the health insurance card.
+If you are a EU citizens you are advised to bring your blue EU/EEA insurance card with you.

 Doctor (GP)

 The Danish welfare systems allows international students to receive free medical care during their study in Denmark.
 When you receive your health insurance card, a GP (General Practitioner) will be assigned to you.
-His/her contact details are printed on your health insurance card if you need to make an appointment—remember to bring the card along when you go to see the doctor.
+His/her contact details are printed on your health insurance card if you need to make an appointment - remember to bring the card along when you go to see the doctor.

 Emergency doctor (when your own doctor is closed)